 Encore Youth Choir

 Mrs. Tucker, Founder and Artistic Director of Encore Music Academy, has taught in the area for over twenty years, and grew up in Crystal Lake.
 She directs the Aria and Cantabile Choirs of the Encore Youth Choir as well as the Encore Touring Choir.
 Mrs. Tucker earned both her Bachelor’s and Master’s degrees in Music Education from the University of Illinois in Champaign-Urbana.
-In addition to her work with EMA, Mrs. Tucker is the Director of Music at First Congregational Church in Crystal Lake, where she directs four choirs including youth and adults.
+In addition to her work with EMA, Mrs. Tucker is the Director of Music at First Congregational Church in Crystal Lake, where she directs four choirs including youth and adults and oversees a staff of six and a program which includes an early childhood music class, four bell choirs for grades 4-adult and five choirs for grades K-adult.

 Private Instruction: Violin, Viola, Cello, Voice, Piano, Jazz Piano, Percussion, Theory and Composition